21 Top-Rated Things to Do in Provincetown, MA

 10. Dine Italian-Style at Mistralino Ristorante

 Rustic wooden beams run along the ceiling, brick-lined fireplaces grace the main room, and china plates cover the walls at this adorable Italian-American eatery.
-Despite its overt charm, though, ambience is only part of what attracts people to dine at this popular eatery.
+Despite its overt charm, ambience is only part of what attracts people to dine at this popular eatery.

 The real reason gastronomes descend upon Mistralino has more to do with what comes out of the kitchen: authentic, finger-lickingly good fare.
 Dishes like chicken parmigiana and polpette pomodoro keep guests salivating.
 Insider's tip: Save room for the homemade dessert.